TriplyDB/Documentation/docs/triply-client-js/index.md

 #### Service.info()

-Returns information about this service.
+Returns an overview of the service in the form of a JSON object.

-The following example code prints information about a newly created
+The following example code prints information about the newly created service (named `new-service`):
-service:

 ```typescript
 const service = await client